 Some time later, a sleeping Mokuba gradually began to stir.
 The younger Kaiba tried desperately to wake up, caught in the grips of a nightmare, and finally awoke with a start to find himself alone in the backseat of the car.
 Still not fully awake, Mokuba did not move at first, still trying to piece together where he was and what had happened.
 He remembered being driven to this school with his brother, who was there to look into a possible breakthrough at the school that might be of use to KaibaCorp… but everything after that was a blur.
-What frightened Mokuba even more, however, was that Seto was no longer in the car with him; the only other person here now was the driver who’d brought them here, who had several nasty scr.
+What frightened Mokuba even more, however, was that Seto was no longer in the car with him; the only other person here now was the driver who’d brought them here.
 Several questions rushed through Mokuba’s mind all at once, but one quickly took priority over all the others.

 “Where’s Seto?”
 Mokuba drowsily asked Aaron as he started to get up, even though he knew how ridiculous the question must have sounded.
 Seto must still be at his meeting with the higher-ups at the school, right?
 And Seto was more than capable of taking care of himself even if something did go wrong.
 But then why couldn’t Mokuba shake off this worry that he felt?
 The terror of his nightmare still lingered, even though he couldn't remember any of the details, except for one sentence in his own voice that he could still vaguely recall:

-I'll do whatever it takes to save you.
+No matter what they do to me, I'll do whatever it takes to save you.